 Benefits of integrated security monitoring

 Everyone’s security situation is unique, and your biggest threat may not be intruders rushing in to steal your confidential data.
-But other things–including system inefficiency, poor communication between people and systems, and siloed responses–may be stealing your time, energy, profits, and ability to respond quickly to real emergencies.
+But other things–including system inefficiency, poor communication, and siloed responses–can steal your time, energy, profits, and ability to respond quickly to real emergencies.

 An integrated security system is a smart solution because it can: